OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 | Solar powered                                   |                                          |

+- Other STL files, including a power bank, instead of an external power supply, can be found [here](https://github.com/OlivierLD/3DPrinting/blob/master/OpenSCAD/RPiDevBoards/NavStations/README.md).

 _For the phone UI_: the phone is connected to the RPi's network, URL in the browser is <http://192.168.50.10:9999/zip/index.html>
 _Note_: The phone does _**not**_ need to have a SIM card.